Catching A Quick Salmon

 Salmon Fishing Is Always Unpredictable

-Scottish salmon fishing has always been unpredictable as there are far too many completely uncontrollable stock & water conditions that can ruin even the most astute river mind's fishing forecast.
+Scottish salmon fishing has always been unpredictable as there are far too many completely uncontrollable salmon stock & water conditions that can affect even the most astute river mind's fishing forecast.
 Over the years I recall a few brilliant experiences when salmon cooperated within seconds of a guest's fly or lure touching the water which took both myself and the fishing guests by surprise just as much as the fish and here's a few of these incidents.

 The First Cast Of The Day